ballerina-platform/module-ballerinax-azure.ad/README.md

 ```

 ## Outbound Auth Handler for Azure Services
-This module provides an Outbound Auth Handler which can be configured to an http:Listener that connects to an
+This module provides an Outbound Auth Handler, which can be configured to an `http:Listener`, which connects to a
 Microsoft Graph API.

 The Auth Handler can be retrieved by invoking the following function: